Get a free, no obligation personal loan quote with rates as low as 6.99%

 • Size of the home – In general, larger homes are valued higher than smaller ones, though many other factors come into play that can affect a home’s value.

-• Characteristics Certain traits can add value to a piece of real estate, like hardwood flooring and stone countertops.
+• Characteristics – Certain traits can add value to a piece of real estate, like hardwood flooring, stone countertops, style of home and landscape.

 • Unemployment rates – Low unemployment rates mean more people are working.
 And when people are bringing in a regular income, they have more money to spend on things like real estate.
 In this case, demand for real estate will increase, which can drive home prices up.